fbpx

 Do you love trying local foods on your travels?
 Make sure you check out our list of Icelandic foods to sample on your trip (and which foods to skip!).

 Head down to the harbor for a fun late afternoon stroll.
-You’ll first pass through the old section of the harbor where most of the sightseeing boats are moored.
+You’ll first pass through a section known as the Old Harbour where most of the sightseeing boats are moored.
 And if you keep going, you’ll eventually come to what’s known as the “new harbor”.

 Insider Tip: If you’re up for it, rent an electric scooter (#7 on this list) to explore this area, as it’s quite a walk!